eguilder/midi-ableton-ujam/README.md

 # MIDI Generators for Ableton Live

-A collection of Python scripts for generating MIDI files specifically designed for Ableton Live, with proper track naming and octave correction.
+A collection of Python scripts for generating MIDI files specifically designed to control Ujam sequencers in Ableton Live, with proper MIDI clip track naming and octave correction.
+The notes are already created in this repo and can be used directly in Ableton Live.

 ## Features